wrapperband/Tame-Mossley-FloodRisk/README.md

 Ironically the 26th December 2015 flood report was released a few days earlier on the 30th-10-2016 [Ref6]

+Quote "The flooding Stalybridge and Mossley was horrendous for the area.
+A lot of houses damaged by the torrential rain and floods.
+Was a nightmare"

+Quote "A friend has just tweeted that the tunnel near Stalybridge is flooded and so they're stuck on the train there."

+[Ref8] Homes were destroyed just downstream of Mossley in Stalybridge.

     Flood Mossley 26th December 2015 : Gauge reading of 295 cm

 Again, the gauge warning level was not triggered.
 Warning of the flood was given the day before with max levels of ~140cm